gooddata/gooddata-ui-sdk/libs/sdk-embedding/api/sdk-embedding.api.md

     uris?: string[];
 }

-// Warning: (ae-internal-missing-underscore) The name "postEvent" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function postEvent(product: string, name: string, data: object, contextId?: string): void;

-// Warning: (ae-internal-missing-underscore) The name "removeListener" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function removeListener(listener: GdcMessageEventListener, target?: Window & typeof globalThis): void;

-// Warning: (ae-internal-missing-underscore) The name "setConfig" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function setConfig(product: string, validReceivedPostEvents: string[]): void;

-// Warning: (ae-internal-missing-underscore) The name "setHost" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export const setHost: (h: IHost) => void;